garrardkitchen/resume/content/projects/_index.md

 sitemap:
   priority : 0.9
 ---
-This section contains projects where it was my responsibility to ensure delivery of it's objective.
+This section lists my experience from some of the projects and initiatives I have lead.
+The format is short, in note form and bullet points.